kadengubler/AppData/silverbullet_entrata/SETTINGS.md

     smile: 😀
     sweat_smile: 😅

+# This will automatically commit (and if autoSync is set to true perform a sync, meaning do the whole "push" and "pull" dance) every 5 minutes.
+If no changes were made, the git commands won't do anything.
+git:
+  autoCommitMinutes: 5
+  autoSync: false

 # This plugs adds a tree view that allows you to navigate your SilverBullet pages Hierarchically.
 treeview: